 The theatre needs to be rewired, not only to support today’s theatrical equipment, but also to provide greater energy efficiency through improved lighting technology and fixtures.
 Modern lighting not only uses less power, it also emits less heat, mitigating the demands placed on the HVAC system to keep the theatre cool.
 And like the new Constellation sound system, our new lighting technology will give directors and designers the tools they need to produce the finest work for the stage.

 Along with the technological upgrades to the Thrust Stage, we want to expand its accessibility, safety, and comfort for our audiences.
 Additional accommodations will be made for wheelchair-accessible seating, handrails will be installed so that patrons can safely alight and descend the stairs, and a gender-neutral bathroom will be installed to allow patrons to be assisted by a partner.

 A refurbished theatre

 What’s not changing about the Thrust Stage is its hallmark intimacy.
 The seats will be refurbished, but not replaced.
 The house will receive a much-needed facelift, replacing the 30-year-old carpeting, updating the light fixtures to more energy-efficient models, and improving the flow of the lobby.
-The box office, originally built to handle ticketing for just the Thrust Stage, will be moved and enlarged, to be more accommodating for both theatres and the Osher Studio.
+The box office, originally built to handle ticketing for just the Thrust Stage, will be moved and enlarged, to be more accommodating for both theatres.
 Its location will be more central, housed between the two theatres and can be accessed from the street, as well as from within the courtyard, allowing staff to assist patrons readily pre-show and during performance.